jorgelingo/Methods/Tutorials/0_IntroNotes.md

 * navigate to the help tab in the lower right quadrant and type in the command name
 * Google it!

 The help files are a little daunting at first, but they contain some important information.
-In this case, we see that `rnorm()` is a part of a family of commands that work with the *normal distribution* (a statistical concept that we'll cover later, but think 'bell curve').
+In this case, we see that `rnorm()` is a part of a family of functions that work with the *normal distribution* (a statistical concept that we'll cover later, but think 'bell curve').
 For `rnorm()`, we see specifically the following **Usage** documentation:

 > `rnorm(n, mean = 0, sd = 1)`